Brianon97/theburgershack/README.md

 <h3>Tools Used:</h3>
 HTML, CSS, and Bootstrap for structure and styling and balsamic for wireframes.

-<h2>Features</h2>
+<h2 id="features">Features</h2>

-Navigation Bar: A dark-themed, responsive navbar with links to Home, Deals/Student Deals, Careers, and Contact Us.
+*Navigation Bar: A dark-themed, responsive navbar with links to Home, Deals/Student Deals, Careers, and Contact Us.
-Image Carousel: Displays six food items (e.g., smash burgers, loaded fries, Italian-style pizza) with autoplay and navigation controls.
+*Image Carousel: Displays six food items (e.g., smash burgers, loaded fries, Italian-style pizza) with autoplay and navigation controls.
-Deals Page: Lists meal deals for individuals, groups, and students, with prices (e.g., €10 for a single meal deal, €50 for a group bundle).
+*Deals Page: Lists meal deals for individuals, groups, and students, with prices (e.g., €10 for a single meal deal, €50 for a group bundle).
-Contact Form: Allows users to submit inquiries or job applications with fields for first name, last name, subject (e.g., booking, careers), message, and date.
+*Contact Form: Allows users to submit inquiries or job applications with fields for first name, last name, subject (e.g., booking, careers), message, and date.
-Social Media Integration: Links to Instagram, Facebook, and X with branded icons.
+*Social Media Integration: Links to Instagram, Facebook, and X with branded icons.
-Location Map: Embedded Google Maps iframe showing The Burger Shack’s location at Marina Market, Cork.
+*Location Map: Embedded Google Maps iframe showing The Burger Shack’s location at Marina Market, Cork.
-Footer: Centralized contact info, including address, phone (021 427 6789), and email (info@theburgershack.com).
+*Footer: Centralized contact info, including address, phone (021 427 6789), and email (info@theburgershack.com).

 <h3>Future Features (Planned):</h3>